 Report cards help biologists determine whether the lobster resource is strong and if current fishing regulations are working correctly.

-Before fishing, fill out the month, day, and location and what gear was used (hoop net or hands).
+Before fishing, fill out the month, day, location, and gear used (hoop net or hands).
 Whenever you are done fishing, change location, or gear, make sure to record the number of lobsters taken from that location.

-Again, all Spiny Lobster Report Cards must be turned into the California Fish and Wildlife Office no later than April 30th.
+Again, you must turn all Spiny Lobster Report Cards into the California Fish and Wildlife Office no later than April 30th.
 If you fail to do so, it won’t be easy to receive a 2021 report card the following year.

 Do you need a California Recreational Fishing License or a CDFW Spiny Lobster Report Card?